scalable-arch/scalable-arch.github.io/_posts/pub/2025-05-04-generic_modulo.md

 ---

 Saeid Gorgin, Amirhossein Sadr, Dara Rahmati and **Jungrae Kim** <br>
-IEEE International Symposium on Computer Arithmetic (ARITH), May.
+The IEEE International Symposium on Computer Arithmetic (ARITH), May.
 2025